elijahdecker/AdventOfCode/ReadMe.md

 Imports the input from Advent of Code for a specific day.
 Useful when you want a streamlined version of the above call to only check for a specific day.

+The program is idempotent (You can run this multiple times as it will only add files if they are needed.)

 ### POST `api/init`

 Clears existing input files and services files and finally runs the `api/puzzle-helper` function to get fresh inputs and service files.